 Our programs

-APG777 is currently in a Phase 2 study for the treatment of moderate-to-severe AD.
-Based on initial clinical data, the company plans to initiate a Phase 2 trial in asthma and a Phase 1 in eosinophilic esophagitis with plans to further evaluate opportunities to develop APG777 for other I&I indications including chronic rhinosinusitis with nasal polyps, chronic spontaneous urticaria and prurigo nodularis.
+Zumilokibart is currently in a Phase 2 study for the treatment of moderate-to-severe AD.
+The company will announce additional Phase 2b plans in asthma and eosinophilic esophagitis in 2026, with plans to further evaluate opportunities to develop zumilokibart for other I&I indications including chronic rhinosinusitis with nasal polyps, chronic spontaneous urticaria and prurigo nodularis.

-Apogee plans to develop APG777 and APG990 together as a potential first-in-class coformulation combining deep and sustained inhibition of Type 2 inflammation via APG777’s inhibition of IL-13 with broader inhibition of Type 1-3 inflammation through APG990’s inhibition of OX40L.
+Apogee plans to develop zumilokibart and APG990 together as a potential first-in-class coformulation combining deep and sustained inhibition of Type 2 inflammation via zumilokibart’s inhibition of IL-13 with broader inhibition of Type 1-3 inflammation through APG990’s inhibition of OX40L.

-In preclinical studies, the combination of APG777 + APG990 has been shown to drive closer to JAK-like inhibition of Type 1, 2, and 3 signaling compared to approved or in-development biologics, with the potential for best-in-class dosing and better tolerability in AD and a variety of other I&I diseases.
+APG279 is currently in a Phase 1 study to evaluate the safety, tolerability, and pharmacokinetic (PK) parameters of the combination of zumilokibart + APG990 in adults with moderate-to-severe atopic dermatitis (AD), in comparison to dupilumab.
+In preclinical studies, the combination of APG279 has been shown to drive closer to JAK-like inhibition of Type 1, 2, and 3 signaling compared to approved or in-development biologics, with the potential for best-in-class dosing and better tolerability in AD and a variety of other I&I diseases.

-Apogee plans to evaluate APG777 and APG333 monotherapies in respective Phase 1b trials in patients with asthma in 2025 to support advancement into future combination trials in asthma and COPD.
+Apogee plans to evaluate zumilokibart in a Phase 2b trial in patients with asthma, and will announce additional clinical plans for APG273, in 2026 to support advancement into future combination trials in asthma and COPD.

-In preclinical studies, the combination of APG777 + APG333 has been shown to drive broader and deeper inhibition of inflammation centrally with deeper impact on local airway responses compared to approved or in-development biologics, with the potential for a significantly less frequent dosing schedule.
+In preclinical studies, the combination of zumilokibart and APG333 has been shown to drive broader and deeper inhibition of inflammation centrally with deeper impact on local airway responses compared to approved or in-development biologics, with the potential for a significantly less frequent dosing schedule.